Religious Education for Children & Youth

 We support one another as individuals, families, and communities in an ongoing search for truth and meaning.
 Religious education happens both within and beyond a congregation’s walls.

 We have multi-age classrooms in our program.
 The children’s program is located on the lower level of the building.
 The middle & high school ages meet in the RE library.

 Child care for infants and toddlers is provided each week from 9:45 am – noon.
 Programming for Elementary through High School grades runs from 10 am to noon.
 During the summer our programming is loosely structured but no less engaging.
 Play is learning too!

-Snack is served each week; if your child has special dietary needs, please let me know.
-Weather permitting; children will enjoy fellowship on our playground.
+Snacks are served each week.
+If your child has special dietary needs, please let us know.
+Weather permitting, children will enjoy fellowship on our playground.